A Latke Recipe for Each Night of Hanukkah (and Then Some)

 Double the latkes, double the fun.
 These crispy potato pancakes are stuffed with seasoned ground beef!
 Use this recipe as a base and play around by adding your favorite spices and herbs.

-Parmesan cheese and leeks are mixed in with grated potatoes here, but the real star of the recipe is flaxeed meal.
+Parmesan cheese and leeks are mixed in with grated potatoes here, but the real star of the recipe is flaxseed meal.
 Not only does it boost the recipe's nutritional value, by offering fiber and Omega-3 essential fatty acids, but it also acts as a binder, replacing the flour, and making this recipe gluten-free.
 You could bake these latkes as written in the recipe, or mix in the Parmesan together with the batter and fry for a more traditional preparation.